IGLOU-EU/mogh/README.md

 #### mogh.wip.prevent-push
 To enable or disable the WIP tag push prevention.
 This flag will prevent the push of a commit with the WIP tag.
 > Can be set to 0 or 1.
 Default is 1.

+#### mogh.wip.secure-commit
+To enable or disable the prevention of commit when previous commit is a WIP.
+This flag is to keep the history clean of WIP commits.
+> Can be set to 0 or 1.
+Default is 1.

 ## 🤝 Contributing